FBruzzesi/anyschema/README.md

 # anyschema: From pydantic to any frame schema

-This is a simple example of how to convert a pydantic model to a frame schema.
+`anyschema` allows you to convert from a pydantic model to _any_ dataframe schema (by _"any"_ we intend those supported by Narwhals).

+Let's see how it works in practice with an example:

 ```python
 from anyschema import AnySchema